KarlRoseus/TelcoCustomerChurn/README.md

 - Fiber optic churn rate: **41.89%**
 - DSL churn rate: **19.44%**
 - Cable churn rate: **15.44%**
--This indicates that fiber optic customers may face specific issues — such as pricing, service quality, or competition, that should be investigated and addressed.
+- This indicates that fiber optic customers may face specific issues — such as pricing, service quality, or competition, that should be investigated and addressed.

 ### Payment
 ![Banner](Elements/Payment_Method.png)